-Winter has arrived, and it’s a pretty busy time with exciting get-togethers, parties, picnics and family dinners.
+Winter has arrived, and it’s a pretty busy time with exciting get-togethers, parties, picnics, and family dinners.
 However, as we get ready for the charming winters, it is also essential that we shouldn’t forget the unpleasant winter diseases, such as the dip in temperature, humidity in the air, and unhygienic conditions which can lead to a multitude of health problems.
 Knowing how to recognize common winter diseases, their symptoms, and precautionary measures makes it easier to prevent them or treat them efficiently.
-Flu, common cold, strep throat and other respiratory diseases etc., are common winter diseases.
-In this blog, you’ll learn about common winter diseases, their symptoms and prevention.
+Flu, common cold, strep throat, and other respiratory diseases, etc., are common winter diseases.
+In this blog, you’ll learn about common winter diseases, their symptoms, and their prevention.

 What causes diseases in winter?